Continuing Education Activity

 In patients presenting with spinal epidural abscess, bacteria enter the epidural space resulting in a suppurative infection.
 Most often, the bacteria enter the epidural space through hematogenous spread.
 Risk factors for spinal epidural abscess include an immunosuppressed state (i.e., diabetes mellitus, alcoholism, cirrhosis, end-stage renal disease, HIV infection), intravenous drug abuse, direct instrumentation (i.e., acupuncture, paraspinal or epidural injection, lumbar puncture, CNS surgery), and bacteremia.
 Diabetes mellitus is the most common risk factor associated with spinal epidural abscess.
-However, intravenous drug use and epidural catheter placement are becoming increasingly important and frequent risk factors in the development of this disease process.
+However, intravenous drug use and epidural catheter placement are becoming increasingly important, and frequent risk factors in the development of this disease process.

 Spinal epidural abscess is an uncommon diagnosis.
 The incidence of this disease process is 1.2 per 10,000 patients.
 Although spinal epidural abscess is uncommon, its incidence has been increasing in recent years.
-This increased diagnosis is thought to be because of expanded utilization of invasive spinal procedures, increasing age of the population, and increasing rates of intravenous drug use.
+This increased diagnosis is thought to be because of the expanded utilization of invasive spinal procedures, increasing age of the population, and increasing rates of intravenous drug use.

 In one-third of cases of spinal epidural abscess, there is no identifiable nidus of infection.
 Diabetes mellitus is the greatest risk factor for a spinal epidural abscess.
 In total, 33% of patients presenting with spinal epidural abscess have diabetes mellitus.
 Other important risk factors for the development of spinal epidural abscess include intravenous drug use and instrumentation of the epidural space.
-In intravenous drug use, hematogenous seeding of the epidural space occurs, which leads to spinal epidural abscess.
-Instrumentation of the epidural space occurring during lumbar puncture or epidural catheter placement can directly inoculate bacteria into the epidural space causing this infectious process.
+In intravenous drug use, hematogenous seeding of the epidural space occurs, which leads to a spinal epidural abscess.
+Instrumentation of the epidural space occurring during a lumbar puncture or epidural catheter placement can directly inoculate bacteria into the epidural space causing this infectious process.
 Of note, the incidence of a spinal epidural abscess after epidural catheter placement is approximately 0.5% to 3%.

 Staphylococcus aureus accounts for 63% of spinal epidural abscess infections, followed by gram-negative bacilli (16%), streptococcal infections (9%), and other bacteria/mycobacteria/fungi accounting for ~10% of infections.

 Bacteria enter the epidural space and seed the area between the dura mater and vertebral wall within the spinal canal.
 This introduction of bacteria into this normally sterile space results in a suppurative infection within this confined area.
 Most commonly, this occurs via hematogenous seeding of the epidural space.
 The hematogenous spread can occur from soft tissue infections, infected catheters, endocarditis, urinary tract, or respiratory tract infections.
 Bacteria also can enter the epidural space through the direct extension of infected tissue.
 This occurs when psoas abscess, vertebral osteomyelitis, or discitis leads to a spinal epidural abscess.
 Additionally, a spinal epidural abscess can be the result of the direct inoculation of this tissue.
-Epidural injections, epidural catheter placements, lumbar punctures, and other central nervous system (CNS) procedures all can result in epidural abscess through direct inoculation.
+Epidural injections, epidural catheter placements, lumbar punctures, and other central nervous systems (CNS) procedures all can result in epidural abscess through direct inoculation.